prsfx/ibk-maya/README.md

     from IBK import install

-### 3. If you already installed IBK and want to install it again on another shelf type:
+### 3. If you already installed IBK and want to install it again on another shelf, type:

     from IBK import install
     reload(install)